moekimora/lostinstarrail/README.md

   - Easier looking code yippieeeeeee.
   - A lot of bug fixed related to Superstition mode.

+## v1.0.101
+- Minor fixes and changes
+  - Fixed some mobile and lower resolution UI issues.
+  - Fixed a bug with Buff "For every 10m from the correct location, gain 100 points, up to 100m."
+  - Rebalanced and adjust several Buffs and Debuffs in Superstition mode.
+  - EXTREMELY BUFFED Survival mode (for Superstition only).
+  - Rebalanced Survival mode.
+  - You can now play up to 1000 rounds!
+(For try hards if you can haha)

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.